kaser041/TV-Program-Plan-Frequency/README.md

 The base URL for accessing the API is: http://localhost:8080/api

+### Security Configuration
+To access secured endpoints in our application, you need to provide the following credentials in the request header:

+Username: user
+Password: password
+These credentials should be included in the header of your HTTP request to authenticate and gain access to the protected resources.

 ## Starting the Server as a Spring Boot Application

 To run the server as a Spring Boot application, follow these steps: